 After attending Clemson’s game against Louisville in October, Fayetteville (N.C.)
 Trinity Christian defensive lineman Zovon Lindsay was back on campus for the second time in as many months last Saturday when the Tigers hosted Syracuse.

-Since the Louisville visit, Lindsay has begun hearing from Virginia Tech on top of existing interest from Clemson and N.C.
+Since the Louisville visit, the 2019 prospect has begun hearing from Virginia Tech on top of existing interest from Clemson and N.C.
 State.

-And according to Lindsay, a 2019 prospect, Clemson is showing a considerable amount of interest.
+Clemson is showing a considerable amount of interest, Lindsay said.

 “They’re showing a lot of interest,” Lindsay said during an interview with The Clemson Insider.
 “I’ve been talking to coach Dan Brooks a lot.”